dds/bosabosa.org/content/blog/why-review-code/index.md

    burden of making developers seek review earlier forces them to **optimize for the reviewer**, it could be worth it to switch tools.

-1. **Don't call us, we'll call you** code review.
-Poor turnaround time can cause you to miss your deliverable deadline.
+1. **"Don't call us, we'll call you," code review.** Poor turnaround time can cause you to miss your deliverable deadline.
 Imagine you're working with an open-source GitHub project (not to name names, but it's HashiCorp Terraform) and you send a [PR to add a feature].
 That PR has been waiting on code review for a year and there have been no comments from HashiCorp on why that PR has